-Running your own small business can make you feel lonely at times and it can be difficult to know what to do when faced with new challenges.
+Running your own small business can be a lonely business and it can be difficult to know what to do when faced with new challenges.
 Many business owners seek guidance from experienced external business people.
-Jonathan Pfahl of Rockstar Group explains how mentoring could benefit you and your new business.
+Jonathan Pfahl of Rockstar Group explains how mentoring could benefit you and your new business

 Since forming in 2006, my business has successfully introduced many hundreds of small firms throughout the UK to mentors.
 We have helped quite a few start-ups, too, but usually it's owners who've been running a small business for a few years who want to take things to the next level.
 The business benefits of mentoring have been recognised in the US for decades and it's beginning to catch on here in Britain.

 Put simply, learning how to run your business more effectively by accessing the knowledge and experience of others who have been there and worn the T-shirt.
 Usually, they are people who have developed their own successful enterprises.
 They provide guidance.

 Sometimes they simply act as a sounding board – someone with whom you can share your concerns.
 At other times, as well as providing dependable advice, they can introduce you to important new contacts.

 Some organisations, such as the Prince's Trust, provide free mentoring to start-ups, providing you qualify.
 Other organisations that provide mentoring include some chambers of commerce and trade associations.
 Organisations such as my own charge a small fee, but even if you have to pay, it can be highly worthwhile.
 The mentors we use aren't in it for the cash – they could earn far more doing other things.
 Some successful business people genuinely want to give something back by helping others.